megaclan3000/megaclan3000/CONTRIBUTING.md

 Here is a minimal guide on how to set up the project.
 Some knowledge of the command line and git is assumed.

+## Get a steam API key

+Go to https://steamcommunity.com/dev/apikey and generate a API Key.
+You will need it to fetch any user data from the steam, otherwise the application will not be able to run.

+## Create configuration file

+Copy `./config.json.example` to `./config.conf` and edit accordingly.
+You need at least one steam id and the API key set for the application to work.

 ## Install requirements

 As a bare minimum, you will need the following software to be installed: